 * To make pumpkin purée, cut a small sugar pumpkin in half horizontally.
 Use a large metal spoon to scrape out the seeds and stringy stuff.
 Place the pumpkin halves cut side down on a foil or Silpat lined baking sheet.
 Bake at 350°F until soft, about 45 minutes to an hour.
 Cool, scoop out the flesh.
 Freeze whatever you don't use for future use.
 Or, if you are working with pumpkin pieces, roast or boil them until tender, then remove and discard the skin.

-1 Preheat your oven to 350°F (180°C).
-In a large bowl, whisk together the flour, salt, sugar, baking soda, ground ginger, cinnamon, nutmeg, and allspice.
+2 Whisk together the flour, salt, baking soda, ground ginger, cinnamon, nutmeg, and allspice in a large bowl.

 Wait until the pumpkin bread has cooled completely before drizzling with glaze or slicing.
 Tip: use a serrated knife to slice.
 Less crumbs that way!